DJFox11/python-link-scraper/README.md

     - When entering the URL, make sure to include `https://` or `http://` respectively.
 4. You can either choose to create a TXT or CSV file with the scraped links.

+- The EXE was compiled using Auto Py to EXE.

 ## Planned Features

 - [x] Error Handling